5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 		- Add the required Kexts for your Intel card to `EFI/OC/Kexts` folder and `config.plist` before attempting to boot with this EFI!
 	- **Case 2: 3rd Party WiFi/BT Cards**.
 These require the [**1vyrain**](https://1vyra.in/) jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
 		- I use a WiFi/BT Card by Broadcom, so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
 Read the comments in the config for details.
-		- `BrcmFirmwareData.kext` is used for injecting firmwares for Broadcom devices.
+		- `BrcmFirmwareData.kext` is used for injecting the required firmware for Broadcom devices.
 Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but needs to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
 		- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the the Brcm Kexts and add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!

 8. **Kernel Section**
 	- **Kernel/Patch**: If you have an [HDD caddy](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/37#issuecomment-1509840983) for the DVD drive bay, you can add this [kernel patch](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/blob/main/Additional_Files/SATA_Hotplug.plist) to your config to enable SATA hot plugging.
 	- **Kernel/Quirks**:
-		- Enable `AppleCpuPmCfgLock` if you are using a stock BIOS where CFG Lock is enabled
+		- Enable `AppleCpuPmCfgLock` if you are using the stock BIOS where CFG Lock is enabled
 		- If you are using the 1vyrain BIOS, CFG Lock will be disabled by default (not on the T430).
 In this case, you can leave the `AppleCpuPmCfgLock` Quirk disabled.
 		- To figure out if the MSR 0xE2 register is unlocked, add `ControlMsrE2.efi` to `EFI/OC/Tools` and your config.plist (under `Misc/Tools`) and run it from the BootPicker.